tinmarino/abism/abism/doc/interface.md

 In `more option` button.

-* Anisotropy: If checked: Permits the fit function not to be circular adding two parameters: `theta` for the angle of the main axis and `spread_y` which is a second spread factor for the axis perpendicular to the main (hence not necessarily align to the y axis).
+* __Anisotropy__: If checked: Permits the fit function not to be circular adding two parameters: `theta` for the angle of the main axis and `spread_y` which is a second spread factor for the axis perpendicular to the main (hence not necessarily align to the y axis).
 Note that for moffat, an `exponent_y` is also added
-* Binary same psf: If checked: In case of a binary fit, assumes that the two stars share the same psf.
+* __Binary same psf__: If checked: In case of a binary fit, assumes that the two stars share the same psf.
 Which permits a much easier fit.
-* Fit saturated: If checked: add a parameter (called `saturation`) to the fitted function.
+* __Fit saturated__: If checked: add a parameter (called `saturation`) to the fitted function.
 Intensity of the fitted profile cannot go higher than this free parameter.
 If image is NOT saturated, this is a useless parameter, usually resulting in an impossible error measurement (outputting `-1`)

 ### Sky and Photometry measurement